qastacker/qastacker/README.md

 ### Hi there, I'm Azharuddin - aka [QAStacker] 👋

-## I'm a Quality Analyst, Developer , Vegetable Merchant!
+## I'm a Quality Analyst and Tech Enthusiast!

 - 🔭 I’m currently working on Automation testing tools such as Selenium WebDriver, Appium, Rest-Assured, Performance Testing(JMETER), and Manual Testing.[ QA]
 - 🌱 I’m currently developing and maintaining an extensible Test automation framework for web applications, API, and Mobile testing 🤣